Education was a theme of conversation during the era of Jim Crow laws.

 MY SEGREGATED EDUCATION and my mother's homework assistance and extra reading assignments prepared me to qualify for entrance and graduation from Texas A&M University, where I was among the first women to earn an undergraduate degree and the first African American to earn a degree in journalism and broadcasting.
 To honor the achievements of black students in Texas A&M history, the Cushing Library compiled In Fulfillment of a Dream, an exhibition chronicling the presence of African Americans at Texas A&M University. which includes my scholarly portrait.
 The Cushing Library also included me in another of its exhibition, Intended for All: 125 Years of Women at Texas A&M.

-The institution began as an all-male, all-white military college of fewer than 100 students when classes first began with primary emphasis on agricultural and industrial training.
+Texas A&M University College Station in began as an all-male, all-white military college of fewer than 100 students when classes first began with primary emphasis on agricultural and industrial training.
 When I was growing up and had no idea I would ever go to that school, the enrollment was under 5,000.
 During the intervening years, Texas A&M went from small, military college to a premier co-educational research university with an enrollment of more than 50,000.

 My mother lived to see me fulfill some of her dreams for me--music career; graduation from Texas A&M University; syndicated columnist; national publications; international recognition as a writer and photographer; contributions to hundreds of literary collections and journals; collection by hundreds of libraries and museums around the world; writing, photography and production awards; radio and television positions; published author; and speaking at our state capitol and a Presidential Library.